berrytechnics/nema-space-tracker/README.md

 - Ensure proper cooling for the A4988 driver.
 - Adjust the current limit on the A4988 to match your motor's specifications.
 - Use caution when handling LiPo batteries.
 Follow proper charging and storage procedures.
-- Ensure the buck converter is properly set to 5V output before connecting to the Arduino and driver.
+- Ensure the buck converter is properly set to 5V output before connecting to the Arduino Nano and driver.
 - Secure all switches and connections to prevent accidental changes during operation.
+- When connecting the Arduino Nano, be careful not to apply more than 5V to its I/O pins to avoid damage.

 ## Future Improvements